louisperenon/HCGP/README.md

 ## Purpose of the Code

 This code allows to optimise single-task and multi-task Gaussian processes.
 For the single-task case, the code can compute any combination of kernels and their derivatives given the capacity of SymPy.
-For the multi-task case, only the Squared Exponential x Squared Exponential convolutions have been implemented so far.
+For the multi-task case, only the case of Squared Exponential x Squared Exponential convolutions has been implemented so far.
+Derivatives can be computed also.

 ## Prerequisites, installation, and usage